 We all know sharing content is a big part of our lives.
 I know the stuff I pay attention to most in my Facebook newsfeed are links to articles rather than personal posts about whatever that person’s been doing.
 Everything comes with handy share buttons nowadays, but failing that, we can always copy and paste a link if we need to go old school.
 But with a quick click, I can share the news article I read on my Facebook newsfeed.

-Interestingly, when it comes to personal news, we’re more likely to share the positive news we have with others than our negative news, which Gable and Reis (2010) termed ‘capitalization’.
+Interestingly, when it comes to personal news, we’re more likely to share the positive news we have with others than our negative news, which Gable and Reis (2010) termed ‘capitalisation’.
 That’s why social media feeds can present unrealistic, perfect lives of the people we follow.
 The reality is always a lot different.
 People love sharing their positive news because in doing so, the happiness of their friends about the good news increases their own feelings of happiness about it.

 Events in our lives, no matter how big or small, can affect our wellbeing.
 Therefore, ditching, or at least reducing, your exposure to negative news for positive news, will hopefully foster positive feelings of wellbeing.